Catumaxomab

 Mechanism of action

 Catumaxomab is a trifunctional rat-mouse hybrid monoclonal antibody that is specifically directed against the epithelial cell adhesion molecule (EpCAM) and the CD3 antigen.
-The EpCAM antigen is overexpressed on most carcinomas (Table 2).
+The EpCAM antigen is expressed on most cancers especially carcinomas.
 CD3 is expressed on mature T-cells as a component of the T-cell receptor.
-A third functional binding site in the Fc-region of catumaxomab enables interaction with accessory immune cells via Fcγ receptors.
+A third functional binding site in the Fc-region of catumaxomab enables interaction with accessory immune cells via Fc-gamma receptors.
 Due to catumaxomab’s binding properties, tumour cells, T-cells and accessory immune cells come in close proximity.
-Thereby, a concerted immunoreaction against tumour cells is induced which includes different mechanisms of action such as T-cell activation, antibody-dependent cell-mediated cytotoxicity (ADCC), complement-dependent cytotoxicity (CDC) and phagocytosis.
-This results in destruction of tumour cells.
+Thereby, a concerted immunoreaction against tumour cells is induced which includes different mechanisms of action such as T-cell activation, T-cell mediated killing via the granzyme/perforin system, antibody-dependent cell-mediated cytotoxicity (ADCC), complement-dependent cytotoxicity (CDC) and phagocytosis.
+This results in destruction of tumour cells in the peritoneal cavity, thereby eliminating a major cause of malignant ascites.

 Pharmacodynamic properties